fzhao70/CS7641/README.md

 ## Results and Discussion

-1. K-mean clustering results \
+1.K-mean clustering results

-1.1 annual trend \
+1.1 annual trend
 We generated two main clusters from the annual PM2.5 trends of 317 cities, with a third cluster representing outliers that could not be represented by the two main clusters.
 The annual trends for each cluster center are shown in Fig. 2a-c, while Fig. 2d displays the spatial distribution of the clustering results for all 317 cities.
 For cities in Cluster 1, PM2.5 mass concentration declined continuously from 2014 to 2022, due to persistent emission reduction measures implemented by the Chinese government.
 However, there was a rebound in PM2.5 concentrations in 2023 for these cities.
-Cluster 1 includes most of the cities in the provinces of Heilongjiang, Jilin, Liaoning, Beijing, Hebei, Shandong, Henan, Hunan, Hubei, Zhejiang, Sichuan, Chongqing, Tibet, Ningxia, and Qinghai. \
+Cluster 1 includes most of the cities in the provinces of Heilongjiang, Jilin, Liaoning, Beijing, Hebei, Shandong, Henan, Hunan, Hubei, Zhejiang, Sichuan, Chongqing, Tibet, Ningxia, and Qinghai.

-\
 In contrast, cities in Cluster 2 showed a decline in PM2.5 concentration only after 2017, with a similar rebound in 2023.
-The delayed decrease in PM2.5 concentration for Cluster 2 might be related to different chemistry regimes, pollutant emission structures and delayed implementation of emission reduction practices in provinces such as Shanxi, Jiangsu, Anhui, and many southern provinces. \
+The delayed decrease in PM2.5 concentration for Cluster 2 might be related to different chemistry regimes, pollutant emission structures and delayed implementation of emission reduction practices in provinces such as Shanxi, Jiangsu, Anhui, and many southern provinces.
-\

 The remaining cities in Cluster 3 (outliers) did not show a clear decrease in PM2.5 concentration over the past nine years, particularly evident in many cities in Yunnan province.
 Overall, the annual trends for PM2.5 concentrations in 317 cities in China showed distinct spatial patterns from 2014 to 2023.
-Further investigation into the reasons for this phenomenon will be discussed in supervised model section. \
+Further investigation into the reasons for this phenomenon will be discussed in supervised model section.

-\
-1.2 Seasonal trend \
+1.2 Seasonal trend
 Figure 3 shows the seasonal trends for each cluster center and the spatial distribution of each cluster.
 For Cluster 1, PM2.5 mass concentration decreased from January to August and increased after August.
 For Cluster 2, PM2.5 concentration peaked in March and reached its lowest levels from June to August.
 For Cluster 3, the highest PM2.5 concentration was found in January, while the lowest concentrations were in July and August.
-For Cluster 4, PM2.5 concentration peaked in December and January and reached its lowest in June. \
+For Cluster 4, PM2.5 concentration peaked in December and January and reached its lowest in June.
-\

 These four clusters exhibit distinct spatial patterns.
 Cluster 3 includes most of the cities in central China and Xinjiang.
-Cluster 4 encompasses cities in southern China, mainly in Hainan, Guangdong, Guangxi, Jiangxi, and Fujian provinces.
+Cluster 4 encompasses cities in southern China, mainly in Hainan, Guangdong, Guangxi, Jiangxi, and

+Fujian provinces.
 Cluster 2 includes cities in Yunnan province and several coastal cities in Fujian province.
-Cluster 1 represents most of the cities in northeastern, northwestern China, and Jiangsu province. \
+Cluster 1 represents most of the cities in northeastern, northwestern China, and Jiangsu province.

-The different seasonal patterns reflect varying meteorological conditions, emission structures, and chemical regimes across different regions, which will be further addressed in the supervised model section. \
+The different seasonal patterns reflect varying meteorological conditions, emission structures, and chemical regimes across different regions, which will be further addressed in the supervised model section.

-\
-Figure Titles: \
+## Figures

+![Figure 1](figure/mt_fig1_evaluation.png "Fig.1")
 Figure 1.
-Evaluation for K-mean clustering of PM2.5 concentration annual mean trend (a-c) and seasonal trend (d-f) \
+Evaluation for K-mean clustering of PM2.5 concentration annual mean trend (a-c) and seasonal trend (d-f)

+![Figure 2](figure/mt_fig2_annual_mean_cluster.png "Fig.2")
 Figure 2.
-PM2.5 concentration annual mean trend centers for each clusters (a-c) and spatial distribution of clustering results (d) \
+PM2.5 concentration annual mean trend centers for each clusters (a-c) and spatial distribution of clustering results (d)

+![Figure 3](figure/mt_fig3_seasonal_cluster.png "Fig.2")
 Figure 3.
 PM2.5 concentration seasonal trend centers for each clusters (a-d) and spatial distribution of clustering results (e)

-![Figure 1](figure/mt_fig1_evaluation.png "Fig.1")

-![Figure 2](figure/mt_fig2_annual_mean_cluster.png "Fig.2")

-![Figure 3](figure/mt_fig3_seasonal_cluster.png "Fig.2")

 ## References